 Thomas’s most recent album, Winter Symphony (2015), includes collaborations with musicians from the Ensign Chorus, The Utah Symphony, Salt Lake City Pops Orchestra, and the Chochin Chamber Orchestra.
 The album features Christmas favorites, like “Angels We Have Heard on High” and “Carol of the Bells,” as well as original compositions and covers of scores from popular holiday movies.
 Notably, this most recent album won “Best Holiday Album” at the 2016 Hollywood Music in Media Awards.

-Plans for a fifth album are already in the works, with the release scheduled for fall of 2017.
-As a special, ten year anniversary event, Thomas will re-release Key of Sea, this time with new bonus tracks, digital remastering of the original songs, and new artwork.
+A fifth album are already was recently released in the fall of 2017.
+As a special, ten year anniversary event, Thomas re-released Key of Sea, this time with new bonus tracks, digital remastering of the original songs, and new artwork.

 Outside of the recording world, Thomas’s music, which is regularly discussed in terms of the cinematic or atmospheric, has also been featured in film and commercial work.
 In 2010, Thomas composed the original film score for the film “Minuet” by director/writer Ryan K. McNeal, winning a Gold Medal of Excellence at the 2011 Park City Film Music Festival for “Best Original Music in a Short Film.”
 Thomas also won “Best Film Score for Short Film” at the 2012 Hollywood Music in Media Awards, and recently completed the score for the new film “Desert Rose” which is currently making its international festival circuit debut.

 2018 Best Spoken Word Song, RoundGlass Music Awards

 2017 Best Song with a Social Impact, Hollywood Music in Media Awards

 2017 Best Music Video, Global Peace Song Awards

 2016 Holiday Album of the Year – International Music and Entertainment Association Awards